-Writing at Penns is taught through The Write Stuff approach by Jane Considine.
-This method allows pupils to improve their oracy and widen their vocabulary in every lesson, whilst deepening their understanding of writerly choices through the use of the shade’o’meter.
+Writing at Penns is taught through Pathways to Write.
+This method allows pupils to improve their oracy and widen their vocabulary in every lesson, whilst deepening their understanding of writerly choices.
 Pupils love their writing lessons and can’t wait to show what they’ve learnt in their independent extended pieces at the end of each unit.

 All our writing is taught through the ‘writing rainbow’ which provides a lens for the writer to focus through in order to ensure all writing is effective and engaging for the reader, whilst meeting the intended purpose.

 We follow a mastery approach to the teaching of spelling through the programme ‘Pathways to Spell’.
 It is a programme designed to deliver the statutory content of the Primary National Curriculum for spelling in key stages 1 and 2.
 Through weekly teaching of spelling objectives and development of a whole school approach to word transcription, vocabulary development and proof-reading, the programme aims to develop children as proficient spellers.

 You will find the end of year expectations for spelling for each of our year groups in the attached documents.
 For further detail on the skills that your children are learning on a weekly basis, please contact your class teacher.

 |Y2 Spelling Objectives.pdf

 |Y1 Spelling Objectives.pdf